ManifoldFR/point-process-rust/README.md

 ![variablepoisson](coverimg.png)

-This repository implements an algorithm to simulate point processes inside the [Rust programming language](https://rust-lang.org).
+This crate provides functions to simulate point processes inside the [Rust programming language](https://rust-lang.org).

 To run the examples, do for instance